 Jazz Snap Losing Streak With Win Over Nuggets

-SALT LAKE CITY – The Utah Jazz snapped their four-game losing streak by beating the Denver Nuggets 125-102.
+SALT LAKE CITY – The Utah Jazz snapped their five-game losing streak with a 108-104 win over the Denver Nuggets.

 Utah Jazz Scoreboard